Red-M/Redlibssh2/README.rst

 Extension features:

-* Thread safe - GIL is released as much as possible
+* Thread safe - GIL is released as much as possible.
+Note that libssh2 does not support sharing sessions across threads
 * Very low overhead
 * Super fast as a consequence of the excellent C library it uses and prodigious use of native code
 * Object oriented - memory freed automatically and safely as objects are garbage collected by Python